VitaliiMysko/LeadGenerator/README.md

 - **Translation Service**: A translation icon next to the "Job Position" field enables translation of job titles into English.
 This feature uses the Google Cloud Translation API and requires the user to be signed in through their Google account to activate.

+- **Transliteration**: Automatically transliterates the "Name" and "Surname" fields into Latin characters, ensuring proper representation of non-Latin scripts in saved data.

 ## Changelog
 For a detailed list of changes in each release, please refer to the [CHANGELOG.md](./CHANGELOG.md) file.